GreenAI-Uppa/AIPowerMeter/docsrc/usage/in_details.rst

 `total_cpu_power`: core power consumption.

-In other words, you have the following relations:
+In other words, you have the following relation:

 .. math::